Procedure: Student surveys and evaluations

 - The Student Experience of Learning and Teaching surveys (or equivalent);

-- Standard University surveys, including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or Deputy Vice-Chancellor (Academic) for coursework students and the Deputy Vice-Chancellor (Research and Innovation) for Higher Degree Research (HDR) students; and
+- Standard University surveys, including routine sector-wide surveys approved by government or peak bodies, and internal surveys approved by the Vice-Chancellor, or a Deputy Vice-Chancellor; and

-- Non-standard surveys, including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director of Planning and Service Performance Division (PSP).
+- Non-standard student surveys; including any one-off or infrequent surveys exploring a specific question or theme as approved by the Director, Planning and Service Performance Division (PSP).

 - Teaching staff, either individually or as a team, may also gather informal, local feedback from students in their class to improve the immediate experience of teaching and learning for those students.